BlastWind/roadmapedia/README.md

 ## Older Versions

-(The full stack sites won't function since I need to migrate database and resolve a persistent proxy error)
+(The RESTful APIs won't work in these websites since I need to migrate database and resolve a persistent proxy error, but some UI is still accessible )

 [`Roadmapedia V1 (MERN Stack)`](https://arcane-scrubland-73229.herokuapp.com/)